Accumulation of individual fitness or wealth as a population game: Average wealth

 \subsection{The case $v>c$}

 What happens if the opportunity value $v$ exceeds the damage cost $c$?
-Then it is always optimal to play strategy H. Hence, the equilibrium probability for fights is $1$.
-Suppose that this is what all individuals do.
+As noted above, it is then always optimal to play strategy H. Suppose that this is what all individuals do.
 Then the the mean-field equation for average wealth becomes

 Accordingly, all solutions, irrespective of initial conditions, converge to the steady state level